 Almond Blossom, 1890, oil on canvas

-This painting of delicate almond blossom against a clear blue sky is from a group of several paintings of blossoming almond trees.
-Van Gogh painted this to celebrate the birth of his nephew and namesake, son of his brother Theo and sister-in-law Jo.
+This painting of delicate almond blossoms against a clear blue sky is from a group of several paintings of blossoming almond trees.
+Van Gogh painted this to celebrate the birth of his nephew and namesake, the son of his brother Theo and sister-in-law Jo.
 He chose the branches of an almond tree – a variety that blossoms as early as February in the south of France, where it announces the coming spring.
 The subject, the bold outlines, and the positioning of the tree in the picture plane are borrowed from Japanese printmaking.

 Still Life: Red Poppies and Daisies, 1889, oil on canvas